Mission Statement of the Department Diversity, Equity, and Inclusion (DEI) Committee

 The Department of Classics is devoted to fostering an equitable, respectful, inclusive, and supportive environment for all its members--students, staff, and faculty at all levels--regardless of race, gender, sexuality, social class, age, disability, religion, or national origin.
 We do our best to cultivate a climate of inclusion, be alert to inequities, be sensitive to power dynamics, and foster equity in all aspects of our work.

-Though we are proud of this track record we have no wish to rest on our laurels.
-We are committed not only to sustaining our past efforts, but to improving on them, in acute awareness of ongoing problems that face our discipline (such as the paucity of minority faculty) as well as new challenges (notably the rise of the so-called "alt-right").
-It is the mission of the DEI Committee, in collaboration with the Chair, the Graduate Program Coordinator, and various Department committees, to maintain a commitment to diversity, equity, and inclusion in all aspects of our work.
-The committee also serves as a confidential resource for students, staff, and faculty regarding such issues.
-Anyone with concerns or questions is encouraged to contact one or more members of the committee.
+We are proud of this track record, but we have no wish to rest on our laurels.
+We are committed not only to sustaining our past efforts, but to improving on them, including ongoing reflection on the harmful and exclusionary legacies of our discipline.
+It is the mission of the DEI Committee, in collaboration with the rest of the Department, maintain a commitment to diversity, equity, inclusion, and accessibility in all aspects of our work.

 Department DEI Committee Members